 First-time visitors do not need to try every Korean medicine treatment in one appointment.
 The goal should be safe, appropriate care.

-Choosing the right clinic is not only about popularity.
+Choosing the right Korean medicine clinic in Seoul is not only about popularity.
 For international visitors, communication and safety matter as much as treatment style.

 A licensed Korean medicine doctor